jfversluis/maui-version/eng/scripts/README.md

 ## Safety Features

-- Asks for confirmation before making changes
+- ✅ Asks for confirmation before making changes
-- Shows what will be modified
+- ✅ Shows what will be modified
-- Warns about production usage
+- ✅ Warns about production usage
-- Recommends using a separate Git branch
+- ✅ Recommends using a separate Git branch
-- Detects framework mismatches
+- ✅ Detects framework mismatches and offers to upgrade
-- Provides clear revert instructions
+- ✅ Provides clear revert instructions
+- ✅ Backs up existing NuGet.config

 ## After Running